fomightez/fqgrep-binder/README.md

 	And so if you need to allow mismatches with numbers of insertions, deletions, and substitutions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).

+- grepq

+	Rust-based [grepq](https://github.com/Rbfinch/grepq) - I think this may the most recent entry along these lines, and says, "very fast and scales to large FASTQ files" & "IUPAC ambiguity code support"

 ### Related converting fastq to fasta to be able to use more available tools